 The stats package has basic abilities for handling density estimation, tests, linear models, multivariate analysis, smoothing, time series, maximum likelihood maximization and profiling, nonlinear least squares, etc.

-The utils package has a variety of utility functions, including Sweave() and functions for editing data.
+Utility functions in the utils package include Sweave(), and functions for editing data.

 The grDevices package has device drivers.

 The datasets package has datasets.